APiercey/RygelDB/readme.md

 #### Remove data
 `REMOVE [COLLECTION | ITEM] collection_name [key]` removes either a collection or a document item in a colleciton.
 Key is mandatory when removing a document item.

+---

+> May your afterlife be almost as pleasant as mine. - Dominar Rygel the XVI